How Much Do Window Cleaners Charge?

 • Cleaning the exterior of a conservatory, including the glass roof.

-• Cleaning Velux windows or skylights.
+• Cleaning Velux windows.

 • Cleaning balcony windows.